QASymphony/protractor-sample/README.md

 });
 ```
 6. Click Save to finish creating the agent.
 You will be returned back to the Automation Host home page
-7. From Agent list, locate the agent **Protractor Universal Agent** we just created.
-Click on Action icon in the last column and select Run Now
+7. From Agent list, locate the agent **Protractor Universal Agent** you just created.
+Click on action icon in the last column and select `Run Now`
-8. From the opening run agent dialog, click Execute to execute the agent
+8. From the run agent dialog, click Execute to execute the agent